sderosiaux/jmxtrans-docker/README.md

                                 chtefi/jmxtrans
 ```

-If the configuration is all right (we can know by looking at the logs if we mount the volume), we can now start Graphite to store the metrics and display them.
+If the configuration is all right (we can know by looking at the logs if we mount the volume), we can now look at Graphite.

-If jmxtrans was started, then we'll see our metrics too.

 ![Graphite](graphite.png)